RetroDECK/ES-DE/USERGUIDE-DEV.md

 In addition to the game files you need the `ti99_4a.zip` archive which contains the TI-99 system ROMs.
 This file has to be placed in the root of the ~/ROMs/ti99 directory.

-Note that you may also need to reconfigure your exit key in MAME as the default _escape_ key is masked by the emulator as it's used by the emulated TI-99 computer.
+Note that you may also need to reconfigure your exit key in MAME as the default _escape_ key is masked as it's used by the emulated TI-99 computer.

 Scraping can also be a bit challenging as MAME short names are used and neither ScreenScraper nor TheGamesDB can parse these names.
 So it's recommended to run the scraper in interactive mode and refine the searches for all games that are not properly identified.